Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 How do puzzle feeders benefit my cat's mental health?

 Puzzle feeders turn mealtime into fun time by creating a stimulating challenge.
-Cats must work to extract food which is similar to a feline's natural foraging behavior.
+Cats must work to extract food, which is similar to a feline's natural foraging behaviour.

 Are there any interactive toys that I can use when I'm not home?